ceh6514/Mini-DERMS-Feeder-Controller/README.md

    ```
    npm run dev:stack
    ```
-3. Open the dashboard at http://localhost:5173 (backend API at http://localhost:3001).
+3. Open the dashboard at http://localhost:5173 to watch the system update in real time (backend API at http://localhost:3001).

 Use the included scripts to stop the stack and tear down containers: